What is your greatest cycling accomplishment?

 Who is your celebrity role model (or crush?)

 I would say my celebrity role model would be Richard Branson.
 I love the fact that he comes from nothing, failed out of school because he was dyslexic, and went on to be one of the most influential and successful people in the world, all while just being a big kid.
 Plus I like the fact he uses his money for good, with so many donations overseeing various disaster relief efforts and is also trying to launch commercial space flights.
 He just seems like a very cool passionate guy.

-What would you like people to know about you that they can't see from your social profiles?I guess I wish they could see all of the back end work that goes into "being a pro".
+I guess I wish they could see all of the back end work that goes into "being a pro".
 Just because I wish up and coming kids had a better blueprint to follow.
 I think people now just assume that you need to be a good rider and post videos to get sponsored and while that is true in some cases, to actually make a living doing this requires a lot of work in various fields.
 I have 18 brands that I am working with this season and each one of those relationships takes a completely different approach and thought process for me to bring value to the table.
 I spend a ton of time providing current product feedback, helping develop prototype parts, working on marketing and sales campaigns, coordinating travel logistics for myself throughout the year, registering for events, traveling, writing event recap emails, consolidating media assets for my sponsors to use, negotiating contracts, doing social media, and trying to connect the dots with OEM accounts whenever possible.
 Just like any job there is a lot that goes into it that is unseen and I wish kids could see more of that, so they know how to present themselves.
 Maybe I just need to do a better job of talking about that stuff and showing people what they could do to help their chances of making this a career..